The Perfect Pitch

-Fiona delivering a pitch about pitching at Metro Bank, Oxford
+Fiona Delivering a Pitch About Pitching at Metro Bank, Oxford - The Perfect Pitch

 How do you make an impact on the day?
 Firstly, start by asking yourself: why is there even a face-to-face pitch when you’ve spent hours, days or weeks putting your genius into a wonderful proposal?